Last Updated on

 2. 여섯시 십분에 시작해. → It starts at 6:10.

 yeoseotsi sipbune sijakae

-Now you'll never have to worry about telling the time in Korean.
+Now you know all about telling the time in Korean!

 If you have any questions about the content of this lesson, feel free to leave a comment below.
 Don't go claiming the mantle of Time Lord just yet, there's still a lot more Korean to master.
 Check out our other posts all geared to help you learn essential Korean phrases!